mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_03/instructions.md

   }
 ```

-In the next step, we will make our own object to return a proper type in case of `Exception`.
+In the next step, you will make your own object to return a proper type in case of `Exception`.